Liam Napier: How Ireland made the case for No 1 in the world against the All Blacks

 Put Jacob Stockdale's try – the only of the match - down to Schmidt identifying the All Blacks' weak spot on the short side.
 The switch move from the lineout between Sexton and Bundee Aki created just enough space for Stockdale to execute the training ground blueprint.

-The All Blacks weren't helped by losing Liam Squire midway through the first half and Ireland fullback Rob Kearney was, perhaps, lucky not to receive a yellow card for his clumsy challenge which saw Rieko Ioane take a nasty tumble from the air.
+The All Blacks weren't helped by losing Liam Squire midway through the first half and Ireland fullback Rob Kearney was probably lucky not to receive a yellow card for his clumsy challenge which saw Rieko Ioane take a nasty tumble from the air.

 But, otherwise, there can be few grumbles.